Fady-Esam/flutter-payment-methods-app/README.md

 # 💳 Flutter Payment Methods Practice App

-A clean and beginner-friendly Flutter app that demonstrates how to integrate and test real-world payment methods like **Stripe** and **PayPal**, with visual credit card UI and secure form validation
+A clean and beginner-friendly Flutter app that demonstrates how to integrate and test real-world payment methods like **Stripe** and **PayPal**, with visual credit card UI and secure form validation.
+Built with MVVM architecture for scalability and maintainability and BLoC pattern for predictable and scalable UI logic.

 ---